 - Growing Regulatory Pressure: The FDA’s “Closer to Zero” initiative is intended to establish the national standards for heavy metals.
 This includes lead, cadmium, arsenic, and other contaminants in foods.
 This is something that safety advocates and consumers have been requesting for a long time.

 - Ethical Sourcing and Testing: The companies might be required to use cleaner sources.
-Additionally, they might have to change the harvest methods significantly and engage a third party to lower the heavy metal content through testing.
+Additionally, they might have to change the harvest methods significantly.
+And engage a third party to lower the heavy metal content through testing.

 - Marketing Transparency: The brands will have to deal with the increased examination of the use of such vague terms as “premium” or “expertly crafted.”
 Not only courts but also consumers are asking for real facts instead of mere words.

-For the consumers, this trial is a reminder of the necessity to be alert all the time, which is particularly true when it comes to buying expensive products of top-notch quality.
+For the consumers, this trial is a reminder of the necessity to be alert all the time.
+Which is particularly true when it comes to buying expensive products of top-notch quality.

 While the case is ongoing in 2025, staying informed, preserving your purchase evidence, and choosing safe alternatives are smart steps.

-If you’ve bought those Lindt dark chocolate bars, keep an eye out—you may still have a path to compensation, if—and when—the case settles.
+If you’ve bought those Lindt dark chocolate bars, keep an eye out!
+You may still have a path to compensation, if—and when—the case settles.

 Read Also: